-Business Area Sweden & Poland accounted for 48 percent (51) of the Group's net sales in 2020.
+Business Area Sweden & Poland accounted for 49 percent (48) of the Group's net sales in 2021.
 The business area includes the Group's operations in Sweden consisting of BE Group Sverige and Lecor Stålteknik, as well as the Polish operations.
-Net sales for the year decreased by 19 percent compared to last year, amounting to SEK 1,782 M (2,209).
-Operating result amounted to SEK -14 M (61) and was negatively impacted by items affecting comparability of SEK -35 M (-) related to the decision to centralize warehousing and production operations in Norrköping and to close the warehouse in Malmö.
-Adjusted for inventory gains and losses of SEK -11 M (-5) and the items affecting comparability, the underlying operating result amounted to SEK 32 M (67).
+Net sales for the year increased by 47 percent compared to last year, amounting to SEK 2,625 M (1,782).
+Operating result increased to SEK 282 M (-14).
+Adjusted for inventory gains and losses of SEK 61 M (-11) and items affecting comparability of SEK 0 M (-35), the underlying operating result increased to SEK 221 M (32).
 In the result, intra-group expenses invoiced from the Parent Company have been eliminated except for expenses for IT and business systems.